amylour/everneed/README.md

 ![Everneed Eco Eco-Ecommerce ERC](docs/readme_images/everneed_erd.png)
 *Database Schema (ERD) for Everneed displaying relationships between feature components saved within the database*

+[Lucidchart](https://www.lucidchart.com/pages/) was used to create the ERD(Entity RElationship Diagram) for Everneed.
+To satisy the assessment criteria, multiple models were created to personalise the Everneed project.
+These include:
+- **Articles**: Articles may be added by Admin with image and text fields within the Add/Edit Article forms.
+- **Order**: Carbon Footprint total and Carbon Saved Total have been added to the Boutique Ado Order model to handle the carbon total logic.
+This logic duplicates the product adding/updating/quantity logic within the bag contexts to allow for the carbon footprint to be calculated for products that had some form of data available to me to calculate approximate values.
+- **Product**: Carbon Footprint and Carbon Saved have been added to the Boutique Ado Product model to handle the carbon total logic.
+The Admin can enter these values into the Product Management forms to be made available for the bag/checkout logic to process them.
+- **Wishlist**: The Wishlist model takes simple values of the connected user and the product id to display the tiems in a list fr the individual user.

+Future Feature models are visible in the ERD for Reactions, Reviews and Discount Codes.
+These will be encorporated into the next version of Everneed.
+At the moment they are beyond the MVP.

 ### Defensive Design